 Rev. LeRoy Bannister served in Long Lake from July 12, 1995 through July 20, 1997.

 Rev. William J. Nace served in Long Lake from July 20, 1997 through July 9, 2000.
-He currently is serving as the Pastor of the First Wesleyan Church, Cumberland, MD.
+He became the Pastor of the First Wesleyan Church, Cumberland, MD.

 Rev. Bill Nace and family